meain/beacon/README.md

 | `approval` | tool needs approval → reply `{"approve":true|false}` on stdin |
 | `session` / `info` / `retry` / `error` | status |

+`fin-ui` also synthesises a `stderr` event from the process's stderr so provider/retry errors surface in the transcript.
+Previous chats are loaded with `fin -export json -c`.

 ## Build & run

 ```bash